 Australia is home to some of the largest trucks in the world known as 'road trains'.
 They can be up to 53.5m long (175.5 feet) with 2, 3 or even 4 trailers and require great care when overtaking.

 - You need a long straight stretch of road that is clear as far as you can see.

 - Be aware that it may take some time to overtake one of these long trucks.

 - Take your time and stay back several car lengths.
-When it is safe to pass, indicate, move over the centre lane, accelerate and overtake quickly.
+When it is safe to pass, indicate, move over the centre line, and overtake.